ibm-cloud-docs/vpc/api-change-log.md

 {: note}

 **Security group targets.** In an upcoming release, new resource types will be permitted as security group targets.
 If you add resources of these new types to a security group, existing client applications will be exposed to the new types when iterating over the security group's targets.
 To avoid disruption, check that client applications are written to gracefully handle unexpected resource types in a security group's targets.

+## 28 March 2023
+{: #28-march-2023}

+### For all version dates
+{: #28-march-2023-all-version-dates}

+**Network interface configuration for instance profiles.** When you [retrieve an instance profile](/apidocs/vpc/latest#get-instance-profile) or [list all instance profiles](/apidocs/vpc/latest#list-instance-profiles), the response now provides a `network_interface_count` property.
+When the `type` is `range`, the new property provides `max` and `min` sub-properties that denote the maximum and minimum number of network interfaces that are supported for a virtual server instance with the specified profile.
+The values for `max` and `min` include both the primary network interface and secondary network interfaces.
+When the `type` is `dependent`, the network interface count depends on another value that is specified when the instance is created.
+For more information about instance profiles and network interface count, see [Bandwidth allocation with multiple network interfaces](/docs/vpc?topic=vpc-profiles&interface=api#bandwidth-multi-vnic).

+**Console type configuration for bare metal server profiles.** When you [retrieve a bare metal server profile](/apidocs/vpc/latest#get-bare-metal-server-profile) or [list all bare metal server profiles](/apidocs/vpc/latest#list-bare-metal-server-profiles), the response now provides a `console_types` property that denotes the console type configuration for a bare metal server with this profile.

+**Network interface configuration for bare metal server profiles.** When you [retrieve a bare metal server profile](/apidocs/vpc/latest#get-bare-metal-server-profile) or [list all bare metal server profiles](/apidocs/vpc/latest#list-bare-metal-server-profiles), the response now provides a `network_interface_count` property.
+When the `type` is `range`, the new property provides `max` and `min` sub-properties that denote the maximum and minimum number of network interfaces that are supported for a bare metal server instance with the specified profile.
+The values for `max` and `min` include both the primary network interface and secondary network interfaces.
+When the `type` is `dependent`, the network interface count depends on another value that is specified when the instance is created.
+For more information about network interfaces, see [Overview of bare metal server network interfaces](/docs/vpc?topic=vpc-managing-nic-for-bare-metal-servers#overview-bare-metal-network-interfaces), and [Managing network interfaces for bare betal servers on VPC](/docs/vpc?topic=vpc-managing-nic-for-bare-metal-servers&interface).

+**Private DNS integration for load balancers.** When you [create](/apidocs/vpc/latest#create-load-balancer) or [update](/apidocs/vpc/latest#update-load-balancer) a load balancer, you can now bind the IP addresses of your VPC load balancers to your private DNS zone by specifying the new `dns.instance` and `dns.zone` properties.
+When you specify these properties, load balancer IPs will no longer be registered to the publicly resolvable `lb.appdomain.cloud` domain name.
+For more information, see [IBM Cloud Network Load Balancer for VPC](/docs/vpc?topic=vpc-nlb-dns&interface=api) and [IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-lb-dns&interface=api).

 ## 21 March 2023
 {: #21-march-2023}